 cosmo2kf reads from the ASCII file file.cosmo (should exist) and writes a section 'COSMO' to the kf file file.coskf (should not exist).
-Note that only a section 'COSMO' is written to the kf file, which means that this file can not be used like an ordinary TAPE21 (.t21) file.
+Note that only a section 'COSMO' is written to the kf file, which means that this file can not be used like an ordinary adf.rkf file (previously ADF<=2019 TAPE21 file or .t21 file).